 - Get organized.
 Use electronic devices and daily/weekly pill containers to remind you to take your medicine.
 Record important events in a calendar or journal.
 You can also use this to keep track of your medical appointments.
 Use sticky notes to remind yourself of medical appointments and medication schedules.

 - Set the alarms on your smart phone, watch, alarm clock, or electronic device to remind you about medication and appointment times.

 - Write things down and keep your lists in the same place.

 - Do one task at a time.
 Multi-tasking tends to increase brain fog.

-Fatigue is one of the most common symptoms of HCV.
-Fatigue has many causes, so be sure your medical provider has ruled out other medical conditions if you experience these symptoms.
+Fatigue is one of the most common symptoms of hep C. Fatigue has many causes, so be sure your medical provider has ruled out other medical conditions if you experience these symptoms.
 Some common causes of fatigue are depression, insomnia, pain, sleep apnea, and thyroid problems.
 Here are some tips to help with fatigue:

 - Get enough sleep.
 The National Sleep Foundation recommends seven to nine hours of sleep per night for adults.
 If sleep is a problem, discuss this with your health care provider.

 - Light exercise is a good remedy for fatigue.
 Pick an activity and do it for 10- to 15-minute intervals, two to three times daily.
 If you are not accustomed to physical activity, start with five-minute intervals and increase gradually.
 Sample activities include: walking, biking, swimming, dancing, gardening, yoga, and tai chi.